Takeda Ventures

 Series A in 2016

-Bioniz Therapeutics is a biopharmaceutical company dedicated to discovering and developing innovative peptide therapeutics aimed at treating immune diseases and cancer.
-Founded in 2009 and based in Irvine, California, Bioniz has a pipeline that includes BNZ-1, a selective inhibitor of interleukin cytokines IL-2, IL-9, and IL-15, which are significant contributors to conditions such as HTLV-1 Associated Myelopathy and T-cell leukemias.
-The company is also developing IL-15 and IL-21 inhibitors, along with BNZ-3, an early-stage asset targeting IL-4, IL-9, and IL-21 cytokines.
-Bioniz Therapeutics aims to complete proof of concept and preclinical studies for its lead technologies while seeking partnerships for clinical trials and commercialization, reflecting its commitment to enhancing global public health through novel therapeutic solutions.
+Bioniz Therapeutics, Inc. is a biopharmaceutical company based in Irvine, California, established in 2009.
+It specializes in discovering and developing innovative peptide therapeutics aimed at treating immune diseases and cancer.
+The company's pipeline includes BNZ-1, a selective inhibitor targeting interleukin cytokines IL2, IL9, and IL15, which are significant contributors to conditions such as HTLV-1 Associated Myelopathy and T-cell leukemias.
+Additionally, Bioniz is developing IL-15 and IL-21 inhibitors, as well as BNZ-3, an early-stage asset focused on inhibiting IL-4, IL-9, and IL-21 cytokines.
+Bioniz Therapeutics is committed to advancing its lead technologies through proof of concept and preclinical studies, with the goal of partnering for clinical trials and eventual commercialization.

 Mersana Therapeutics